Āpiha Papa Atawhai

 What's the best story you've been able to tell after a day at work?

 I guess the best story so far has been sitting with the nannies and the koros in the marae, listening to their stories around the old ways on how they used to culturally harvest kiwi and kūkupa, and one of the nannies turning around and going "Kia ora boy.
 Who do you work for?", and my reply "I work for the Department of Conservation, nanny", and just the look on their faces when they heard that - priceless.

 What's your advice for people wanting to work for DOC?

 I guess my advice for people wanting to work for the Department is come down and meet your local rangers; come in and get involved – volunteer work; bring a bit of enthusiasm, passion; visit our careers website; and just enjoy the ride.

 There are no specific entry requirements to become a ranger.
-However, a National Certificate in Conservation (Trainee Ranger) is useful.
-This is a one-year course.
-A Bachelor of Science, or completing a conservation or management course is also useful.
+However, a New Zealand Certificate in Conservation (Operations) (Level 4) is useful.

 Rangers need to be: